multiOTP/multiotp/readme_5.0.4.6.txt

 WHAT'S NEW IN THE RELEASES
 ==========================
 # What's new in 5.0 releases
+- Important, under Linux, the config, devices, groups, tokens and users folders are now always located in /etc/multiotp/.
+Please be sure to make the move when you are upgrading (5.0.4.6)
 - PostgreSQL support, based on source code provided by Frank van der Aa (5.0.4.5)
 - Restore configuration added in Web GUI (5.0.4.5)
 - New GetDelayedUsersList() method (5.0.3.6)